New Year at Loch Ness, and some other Snowy Scenes

 Continuing the wintery theme I went out one cold clear afternoon early in the year to take these photos around Willen Lake.

 During the spring I went skiing at Serre Chevalier.
-This trip was notable for the fact that there wasn’t a lot of snow when we arrived, and also that my skis set off home on a different bus from myself, after a mix-up in the hotel lobby during the loading process.
+This trip was notable for the fact that there wasn’t a lot of snow when we arrived.
+Also, my skis set off home on a different bus from myself.
+There was a mix-up in the hotel lobby during the loading process.

 And after all those adventures I finished off the year with a very autumnal trip down to Devon.
-I think it may have been just a few days before Christmas when we went, and it was wet and windy most of the time.
+I think it may have been just a few days before Christmas when we went.
+Anyway, it was wet and windy most of the time.